 In April, Costa Rica saw mostly a daily increase of single digit confirmed cases in Costa Rica.
 For example, on April 19, Costa Rica received 5 more confirmed cases.
 On April 27, 2020, Costa Rica received only 2 more confirmed cases.
 On May 4, 2020, Costa Rica confirmed just 3 more cases.

 However, since around mid May, the cases have started going up in great amounts.
-At the end of July, we hit the highest number of daily confirmed cases at nearly 1000.
-The death rate from mid-end of July has been 5-11 a day.
-We are now, according to the government in the second wave which is considerably stronger than the first one and community transmission is now present.
+The highest number of confirmed cases is over 1300.
+The death rate from mid-end of July has been on average around 7-20 a day and more people are hospitalized and in the ICU everyday.
+This second wave has been considerably stronger than the first.

 What It’s Been Like Where We Live

 We live in Guanacaste in the Tamarindo area.
-Since this area depends pretty much purely on tourism for its livelihood and has a huge mix of foreigners and locals, Tamarindo is empty.
+Since this area depends pretty much purely on tourism for its livelihood and has a huge mix of foreigners and locals, Tamarindo is nothing like it would look like in normal times.
+However, we are very lucky that this area hasn’t had an outbreak or many cases.
+Our canton, Santa Cruz, has never been in Orange Alert.
+We feel very fortunate to live somewhere that doesn’t have a lot of cases.

-In Villarreal, the small local town outside of Tamarindo, it’s more lively.
+In Villarreal, the small local town outside of Tamarindo, it’s very lively.
 Locals are still out and about, going to work, walking to the supermarket.
-Social distancing is not that well practiced but nearly everyone is wearing a mask.
+Social distancing is not well practiced and I would say like 70% of people are wearing masks.
 You’ll see groups of people hanging out and talking on the street corners, friends walking their dogs together or having a beer in the parking lot.

 Additionally, there are now small groups of people protesting the government saying “no hay pandemia” (there is no pandemic).